 In cases of negative recommendations at the college level, the dean, department head, or campus executive officer shall convey the reasons to the faculty member informally, if requested to do so by the faculty member.
-The objective for both of these procedures is to assure that ultimately the faculty member may be informed in private by his or her dean and/or department head as to why tenure was denied and at what stage of the review process.
+The objective for both of these procedures is to assure that ultimately the faculty member may be informed in private by their dean and/or department head as to why tenure was denied and at what stage of the review process.
 Likewise, the relevant college, department, and campus review committees shall be informed in private, if they so request, by the appropriate administrator as to the reasons for tenure denial and the level of tenure denial.

 STANDING JOINT COMMITTEE ON TENURE:

 9. In the event that a tenured faculty member may be dismissed for adequate cause, or if a tenure-eligible faculty member is released during the provisional appointment period with less advance notice than that specified in Section IV.8 ("out of time" dismissal), the faculty member shall be afforded due process, as required by applicable law, and an opportunity for a hearing before the Standing Joint Committee on Tenure, prior to termination.
 Cases of substantive dispute involving the termination of a tenured appointment for reasons of financial exigency or program elimination or revision as specified in Section IV.10, also shall be considered at a hearing by the Committee.
-The operating procedures for all cases considered by the Standing Joint Committee on Tenure are set forth in HR-70.
+The operating procedures for all cases considered by the Standing Joint Committee on Tenure are set forth in AC-70.